pranavreddy23/autoware.privately-owned-vehicles/CoarseSeg/scripts/README.md

 - `Vulnerable Living`
 - `Small Mobile Vehicle`
 - `Large Mobile Vehicle`
+These classes were unified during training into a single class for `Foreground Objects`

-The comma10K dataset however, only contains a single class label for `Foreground Objects` which includes all movable foreground elements such as pedestrians, vehicles, animals etc.
+The comma10K dataset already provides a single class label for `Foreground Objects` which includes all movable foreground elements such as pedestrians, vehicles, animals etc.

-Furthermore, the comma10K dataset does not include labels for `Road Edge Delimeter`.
+The comma10K dataset does not include labels for `Road Edge Delimeter`.
+During training, this class was unified across all datasets into the `Background Objects` class

 Lastly, the comma10K dataset does not natively provide `Sky` class semantic pixel labels and a separate pre-trained neural network was used to create pixel level sky masks for the comma10K images.